BND Hamburger Icon

 Internal factors

-Strengths (S) and weaknesses (W) refer to internal factors, which are the resources and experience readily available to you.
+Strengths (S) and weaknesses (W) refer to internal factors — the resources and experiences already within your organization.
+These are some common examples:

 External factors